benhoyt/benhoyt.github.com/writings/2020-05-01-whats-coming-in-go-115.md

 <p>There are a few other minor improvements to binary size, such as Brad
 Fitzpatrick's <a href="https://go-review.googlesource.com/c/go/+/228111">CL
-228111</a>, which avoids including TLS client or server code in the output if only one of them is used, reducing the size of a <a href="https://play.golang.org/p/3FNZONT7Wl8">TLS dial hello world</a>
+228111</a>, which avoids including both the TLS client and server code in the output if only one of them is used, reducing the size of a <a href="https://play.golang.org/p/3FNZONT7Wl8">TLS dial hello world</a>
 program by&nbsp;3.2%.</p>